shahadathhs/local-ai-model/README.md

   ```

 ### 2. Use Run Scripts (Optional)
-Pre-written shell scripts in `run-scripts/` automate the process:
+Pre-written shell scripts in `run-scripts/` automate the process of activating the environment and running the models:
 ```bash
 # Make scripts executable
 chmod +x run-scripts/*.sh